OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 Note that we used ``origData`` instead of ``panas1$data$observed``.
 That is because the observed data in the model has been sorted by ``mxRun``.
+Later on, when we compute EAP scores, the scores come back in the original row order, not the sorted order.
+When we analyze the data and scores together, obviously, the orders must match.

 A fundamental assumption of IFA is that items are conditionally independent.
 That is, the outcome on a given item only depends on its